simon-bourne/MosquitoNet/README.md

     //    sum3 = function: in file /path/to/file.cpp, line 5
 ```

-You'll need to have an `operator<<` or specialize `Enhedron::Assertion::Convert` to be able to print the types.
+For each argument type, you'll need to have an `operator<<` or specialize `Enhedron::Assertion::Convert` to be able to
+print the values.

 You can also have more complex expressions and add context expressions to give more detail on the output: